 Being on schedule is very important to us.
-If we are behind, or even ahead, we know there is a issue somewhere and our Kanbans allow us to see where the problems are, so that we can stay on right on time or get back on track.
+If we are behind, or even ahead, we know there is an issue somewhere and our Kanbans allow us to see where the problems are so that we can stay on right on time or get back on track.

-To help us visualize how safe we are and ways we can continue to cutdown on personal injuries, we have a cardboard cutout of Darth Vader in our break room.
+To help us visualize how safe we are and ways we can continue to cut down on personal injuries, we have a cardboard cutout of Darth Vader in our break room.
 He is a visual representation of OSHA injuries that happen at our warehouse.
 A post-it note with a description of the accident and date the accident occurred is placed on Darth Vader where the actual injury occurred.
-Lean principles have allowed us to cut down on injuries through streamlining OSHA trainings and an incentive programs.
+Lean principles have allowed us to cut down on injuries through streamlining OSHA training and incentive programs.

 Lean Principle #2: Continuous Improvement

 The most important aspect of Lean manufacturing is the fact that there is always, always, always room for improvement.
 We use the Kaizen philosophy, another Lean principle, for continuous improvement and recognizing our employees.

 When an employee creates a solution, we document this accomplishment on our Kaizen boards by posting a picture of what the problem was and how they solved it.
 This provides a good reward system, keeps up company morale, and is a great visual reminder to always be thinking about how we can become even more efficient.